Stash review 2023

 A more well-developed portfolio process would likely generate high returns here.

-With just three portfolio options ranging from conservative to aggressive, Stash lacks the choices offered by other robo-advisors.
-Its rival Acorns now offers 23 ETFs within their automated portfolio choices, including some focused on environmental, social and governance (ESG) issues, which can be popular with younger investors.
+Stash’s automated portfolio lacks the choices offered by other robo-advisors.
+Its rival Acorns now offers 23 ETFs within its automated portfolio choices, including some focused on environmental, social and governance (ESG) issues, which can be popular with younger investors.
+That said, investors looking for ESG funds or many other kinds of specialized funds can still add them to a portfolio by buying them in what Stash calls your personal portfolio.
+It’s simple to place the order and add the fund that you want.

 Limited account types